-As part of the national performance management framework, FTA developed regulations for the monitoring of the condition of transit assets nationwide.
-Specifically, FTA developed four transit performance measures for target-setting purposes: 1) the percentage of revenue vehicles at or exceeding the Useful Life Benchmark (ULB), 2) the percentage of vehicles and equipment at or exceeding the ULB, 3) the percentage of facilities exceeding the Transit Economic Requirements Model (TERM) scale, and 4) the percentage of track segments having performance measures are calculated based on the data that transit operators annually submit to FTA on their assets and system operation for inclusion in the National Transit Database (NTD).
-Transit operators are required, as part of the framework, to report asset inventory, condition, and performance information to the National Transit Database (NTD) beginning in 2019 for reporting year 2018.
+As part of the National Performance Management Framework, FTA developed regulations for monitoring the condition of transit assets nationwide.
+Specifically, FTA developed four transit performance measures for targetsetting purposes: 1) the percentage of revenue vehicles at or exceeding the Useful Life Benchmark (ULB), 2) the percentage of vehicles and equipment at or exceeding the ULB, 3) the percentage of facilities exceeding the Transit Economic Requirements Model (TERM) scale, and 4) the percentage of track segments having performance restrictions.
+The methodology for calculating these measures is shown in Figure P.1.
+The TAM performance measures are calculated based on the data that transit operators annually submit to FTA on their assets and system operation for inclusion in the National Transit Database (NTD).
+Transit operators are required, as part of the framework, to report asset inventory, condition, and performance information to the NTD beginning in 2019 for reporting year 2018.
 The 2017 NTD includes only the number and age of the transit rolling stock.
-Baseline performance of transit equipment, facilities, and infrastructure are addressed in Transit Asset Management (TAM) plans, which will be submitted to FTA for reporting year 2019.
+Baseline performance of transit equipment, facilities, and infrastructure are addressed in TAM plans, to be submitted to FTA for reporting year 2019.

-Table B.2 shows the year 2050 targets for each of TAM performance measures.
-While current funding levels make it difficult for transit operators to maintain the desired replacement of buses every 12 years, the TAM targets were established based on the VISION 2050 recommendations for the over doubling of transit service by the year 2050 and the associated substantial investment in transit assets that would occur if that doubling is achieved.
-Specifically, the year 2050 targets for the rolling stock (revenue and non-revenue vehicles) owned by the transit operators were based on vehicles being replaced on average one year before exceeding its Federally-defined maximum useful life.
-The targets for the remaining measures were set as zero percent based on the assumption that investment levels needed to implement the VISION 2050 recommendations would be sufficient to achieve these targets.
+Table P.2 shows the year 2050 targets for each of the TAM performance measures.
+While current funding levels make it difficult for transit operators to maintain the desired replacement of buses every 12 years, the TAM targets were established based on the VISION 2050 recommendations for the more than doubling of transit service by the year 2050 and the associated substantial investment in transit assets that would occur if that doubling is achieved.
+Specifically, the year 2050 targets for the rolling stock (revenue and non-revenue vehicles) owned by the transit operators were based on a vehicle being replaced on average one year before exceeding its Federally defined maximum useful life.
+The targets for the remaining measures were set as 0 percent based on the assumption that investment levels needed to implement the VISION 2050 recommendations would be sufficient to achieve these targets.
 With respect to the short-term targets, more achievable targets were established for the year 2018 targets based on current State and Federal transit capital levels not being sufficient for achieving the long-term targets.
-The future short-term targets (beyond 2018) for the rolling stock-related measure are to be based on the year 2018 targets, as shown on Table B.2, until additional Federal and State funding become available for transit capital projects.
+The future short-term targets (beyond 2018) for the rolling stockrelated measure are to be based on the year 2018 targets, as shown in Table P.2, until additional Federal and State funding becomes available for transit capital projects.